-Cleaning the water bowl is a critical step involved with cleaning your chinchilla’s cage.
+Cleaning the water bottle is a critical step involved with cleaning your chinchilla’s cage.

 While completing this process, you need to make sure that you are checking the tubes to ensure there are no clogs or obstructions within the water bottles tube or drain spout.